Xenopsd

 • providing updates to clients when things change (reboots, console becomes available, guest agent says something etc).

-For a full list of features, consult the features list.
+For a full list of features, consult the feature list.

 Each Xenopsd instance has a unique name on the host.
 A typical name is